Passive Stretching: The Final Step in Injured Tendon Recovery

 Your 3-Step Stretching Process

 Part of recovery is building a plan for successful healing that includes 3 essential elements: a warm-up, stretching and a cool down.
-This 3-step approach is also used in every physical therapy setting.
+This 3-step approach is also used in clinic settings.
 It's a process that provides the best results and impact of your stretching.

 Step 1 - Warm Up The Area You Intend to Stretch

-Use a BFST Wrap® for 15 to 20 minutes at least half an hour before your exercises.
-A BFST Wrap® will promote Blood Flow Stimulation Therapy™ (BFST®) - a therapy that will increase the blood flow to your rotator cuff tear while warming up and relaxing your injured tissue.
-BFST® will make your muscle, tendon and ligament fibers more elastic and pliable, allowing for more ease of movement when you're stretching.
+Use a TShellz Wrap for 15 to 20 minutes at least half an hour before your exercises.
+A TShellz Wrap will promote blood flow to your rotator cuff tear while warming up and relaxing your injured tissue.
+This is intended to make your muscle, tendon and ligament fibers more elastic and pliable, allowing for more ease of movement when you're stretching.

 Step 2 - Do Your Exercise/Stretch Routine